RUMgroup/Home/README.md

 - to collaborate on problem solving using R
 - to encourage reproducibility through the sharing of R code

-For those new to R, we have developed a set of Introduction to R notes at https://github.com/RUMgroup/introduction_2_R
+For those new to R, we have developed a set of [Introduction to R notes](https://github.com/RUMgroup/introduction_2_R).